w3f/polkadot-wiki/docs/maintain-validator.md

 ---
-id: maintain-node-operator
+id: maintain-validator
-title: Node Operator / Validator
+title: Validator
-sidebar_label: Node Operator / Validator
+sidebar_label: Validator
 ---

 Validators secure the relay chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.